Natural Alternative Therapies

 Toss a few dark leafy greens in your blender, add 2 slices of ginger, orange juice (or the whole fruit), a few Goji berries, 1/2 teaspoon ground Cayenne pepper, 25 sunflower seeds, and there you go – a sweet, bitter, spicy circulation-booster made by you.

-2. Best Exercises to Boost Blood Flow
+2. Exercises to Boost Blood Flow

-Jumping on a rebounder (or trampoline), even for just a few minutes (a few times a day) is a super-easy way to instantly boost your blood circulation from head to toe while enjoying a good lymphatic system cleanse.
+Jumping on a rebounder (or mini trampoline), even for just a few minutes (a few times a day) is a super-easy way to instantly boost your blood circulation from head to toe while enjoying a good lymphatic system cleanse.

-3. Far Infrared Heat
+3. Far Infrared Heating Pad

-infrared heat for blood circulation
+infrared heat for blood circulation boosting

-UTK FDA-cleared Infrared heating pad – see on Amazon
+UTK Infrared heating padview on Amazon

-Heat is a quick way to temporarily increase local blood circulation.
-Heat expands the arteries (vasolidation) and capillaries and allows for the blood to flow more easily and effectively.
+Heat expands the arteries (vasodilation) and capillaries and allows the blood to flow more easily and effectively.

 But, if you don’t like taking hot baths every day, an infrared heating pad is not only more convenient but more effective than a regular heating pad.